 Oregano can be used fresh or dried in cooking, adding a savory and slightly spicy flavor to dishes.
 It is also used in oil form for aromatherapy and in topical applications.

-Oregano essential oil is a highly concentrated oil extracted from the leaves of the oregano plant, which is scientifically known as Origanum vulgare.
-It is a popular essential oil used in aromatherapy and natural health remedies due to its potent antifungal, antiviral, antibacterial, and anti-inflammatory properties.
+Oregano essential oil is used in aromatherapy and natural health remedies due to its potent antifungal, antiviral, antibacterial, and anti-inflammatory properties.

 14. Thyme Oil